 But perhaps your fear isn’t morbid or irrational.
-Perhaps you simply don’t like to push your luck on the day of bad luck, especially when it seems that the bad luck could be doubled or tripled when that ill-fated day is repeated more than once in a single year.
+Sill pushing your luck on the day of bad luck, especially when it seems that the bad luck could be doubled or tripled when that ill-fated day will reoccur more than once in a single year, may not be wise.

 Knock-on-wood and fingers crossed, this mash-up of superstitions associated with Friday the 13th is intended to help you get through the day.